 Build an emergency fund.

-While taking out an installment loan or borrowing money from friends and family are both preferable to borrowing a payday or title loan, your best strategy is to have money saved up for unforeseen expenses.
+While borrowing money from friends and family is preferable to borrowing a payday loan, your best strategy is to have money saved up for unforeseen expenses.
 In short, your best bet is to have an emergency fund.